 Setting the nation’s horticultural agenda for 50 years

-Celebrating 50 years of setting the nation’s horticultural agenda in 2017, the UK’s biggest and best-loved gardening show is appointment-to-view television for an army of loyal fans.
+Celebrating 50 years of setting the nation’s horticultural agenda, the UK’s biggest and best-loved gardening show is appointment-to-view television for an army of loyal fans.

 “Twice as long.
 Three times as good.”